JackSzwergold/Writing/memories/The First Time Any Gal Saw My Junk.md

 The pictures sucked by 9 year old boy standards.
 They were basically the same crappy black and white promo shots of Mark Hamill, Harrison Ford and Carrie Fisher you saw everywhere.
 A few shots were casual shots of them just walking around Hollywood or wherever, but they were just boring.

+“So what,” I said dismissively as I passed the copy of *Teen Beat* back to Lauren.
+“Those are boring,” my friend added.

+Lauren took back her copy of *Teen Beat* and started to flip trough it again.

+Lori stopped eating her peanut butter and jelly sandwich and simply said, “Well, what you have to show us?”

+I looked at my friend and we both shrugged.
+I rifled through my jacket pockets but didn’t have much to show past maybe a few coins, a *Star Wars* card or two and maybe a Matchbox car.

+I took them out and showed them to Lori and Lauren and then just rolled their eyes.

+Then my friend says, “Hey!
+Do you want to see our pepes.”
+And by “pepe” he meant

 ***